 The big bands get smaller and grittier.

 In 1949, Billboard changes the name of its "Race Records" category to "Rhythm and Blues Records."
 Although the name changed, the meaning didn't.
-Rhythm and blues was music made by Black musicians for Black listeners.
+Rhythm & blues was music made by Black musicians for Black listeners.

 Hey everybody, let's have some fun